-(1) Beneficial ownership has been determined in accordance with Rule 16a-1(a)(2) under the Securities Exchange Act of 1934.
+- (1) Beneficial ownership has been determined in accordance with Rule 16a-1(a)(2) under the Securities Exchange Act of 1934.
 Assumes no other purchases or sales of our common stock and preferred stock since the most recently available SEC filings.
-This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with regard to the present intent of the beneficial owners of our common stock and preferred stock listed in this table.

-(2) Based on a total of [] shares of our common stock outstanding on [], 2019.

-- (3) OFS Funding I, LLC, an affiliate of OFS Advisor, purchased 5,000 shares of our common stock in connection with the Company's initial capitalization.
+This assumption has been made under the rules and regulations of the SEC and does not reflect any knowledge that we have with regard to the present intent of the beneficial owners of our common stock and preferred stock listed in this table. - (2) Based on a total of 2,505,112 shares of our common stock outstanding on July 17, 2019. - (3) OFS Funding I, LLC, an affiliate of OFS Advisor, purchased 5,000 shares of our common stock in connection with the Company's initial capitalization.
 OFS Funding I, LLC is owned by OFSAM.
 OFSAM is located at 10 South Wacker Drive, Suite 2500, Chicago, IL, 60606.
 OFSAM purchased 70,000 shares of our common stock in the IPO.
 Richard Ressler, Bilal Rashid and Jeffrey Cerny have ownership interests in OFSAM.
 As a result, Messrs.
 Ressler, Rashid and Cerny may be deemed to beneficially own the shares of our common stock held by OFSAM and by OFS Funding I, LLC by virtue of their collective ownership interest in OFSAM and, indirectly, OFS Funding I, LLC. - (4) Messrs.
-Ressler, Rashid and Cerny purchased 225,000 shares of our common stock, 7,500 shares of our common stock and 7,500 shares of our common stock, respectively, in the IPO. - (5) Information based on a Schedule 13G filed with the SEC on November 9, 2018. - (6) Based on a total of [] shares of our preferred stock outstanding on [], 2019. - (7) Information based on a Schedule 13G filed with the SEC on May 10, 2019. - (8) On May 23, 2019, the Board of Directors appointed Robert J. Cresci as a director to replace Wolfgang Schubert, who resigned from the Board of Directors as of May 23, 2019.
+Ressler, Rashid and Cerny purchased 225,000 shares of our common stock, 7,500 shares of our common stock and 7,500 shares of our common stock, respectively, in the IPO. - (5) Information based on a Schedule 13G filed with the SEC on November 9, 2018. - (6) Based on a total of 852,660 shares of our preferred stock outstanding on July 17, 2019. - (7) Information based on a Schedule 13G filed with the SEC on May 10, 2019. - (8) On May 23, 2019, the Board of Directors appointed Robert J. Cresci as a director to replace Wolfgang Schubert, who resigned from the Board of Directors as of May 23, 2019. - (9) Assumes full exercise of all rights issued in this offering.